- Bayer Group

 |Standard & Poor's||A-||A-2||stable||May 9, 2014|

 Sales and Earnings Forecast

-For 2014 we expect sales on a currency- and portfolio-adjusted basis to be level with the previous year.
-We are planning EBITDA before special items of roughly minus €0.2 billion.
+For 2014 we continue to anticipate sales on a currency- and portfolio-adjusted basis to be level with the previous year.
+We expect EBITDA before special items to be roughly minus €0.2 billion.

 This fact sheet may contain forward-looking statements based on current assumptions and forecasts made by Bayer Group or subgroup management.
 Various known and unknown risks, uncertainties and other factors could lead to material differences between the actual future results, financial situation, development or performance of the company and the estimates given here.
 These factors include those discussed in Bayer’s public reports which are available on the Bayer website at www.bayer.com.
 The company assumes no liability whatsoever to update these forwardlooking statements or to conform them to future events or developments

 |Dr. Olaf Weber |